alexfernandez/alexfernandez.github.io/2025/on-art.md

 The most consumed form of art nowadays, it is easy to create beauty, strike fear, tell interesting and immersive stories.

+### Advertising

+Designed to stimulate feelings like cravings or desire.
+I don't see the fact that these works are done for crass commercial interests as a demerit: or should Michelangelo be ashamed of accepting money for doing propaganda for the strongest powers of his time, i.e. kings and popes?

 ### Eroticism and Pornography

 Transmits feelings of sexual desire.